willhk10/BasicCAD/README.md

 ## ***Description***

 This part took less than 5 minutes to make.
-I remembered the revolve function and it was very simple sketch-wise.
+I remembered the revolve function and it was very simple sketch-wise.The part consisted of may small rectangles that we used the "Trim Entities"Tool to make into a single shape.
+The distancing was very exact, and I ended up accidentally using the wrong leg on one of the rectangles to distance, which took a few minutes of careful retracing of my steps to uncover.

 ---